jeffknupp/blog/content/2014-03-17-learn-to-host-your-python-web-app-by-watching-a-pro.md

 to pay for a service to take care of all the details for you, you learn nothing in the process.
 Worse, when stuff goes sideways (and it always does), you're totally reliant on said service to fix things.
-You, yourself, don't have any power to fix issues outside of your OS.
+You, yourself, don't have any power to fix issues outside of your application.
 If you need to scale, you better hope the service you chose scales with you.

 On the other hand, if you rent a VPS, you're essentially dumped to the command